About Us

 r.

 Marsha Krouse-Taylor was raised in the Yuba-Sutter-Colusa community from middle school.
 She and her husband moved away for a time and moved back to the community in 1976.
 She took a job with Casa de Esperanza in 1980 and accepted the position of Executive Director in 1986.
 She continued in that position until August 2020.
 She began working with homelessness and was one of the founding members of the Yuba-Sutter Homeless Coalition serving as Vice President for several years.
 Marsha joined the board of Bridges to Housing after leaving her employment at Casa de Esperanza.
-Serving homeless and houseless individuals as well as those at risk and victims of domestic violence, sexual assault and child abuse remains her passion.
+Serving homeless individuals as well as those at risk, victims of domestic violence, sexual assault and child abuse remains her passion.
+Marsha currently serves as the Board of Director's President.

 Pamela Langan, BS/BA, MBA, is a retired Controller/CFO.
 She spent 40 years in accounting, administration, and management in numerous industries.
 Since retirement in 2015, she has been teaching as an adjunct professor for Yuba College in the business department.
 The courses are HR Management, Organizational Behavior, Business Math, and Business Computer Applications.
 She volunteered with Bridges to Housing in July of 2018 and became a member of the board, as the Treasurer, in August of 2019.

 Sharon Foote keeps busy wearing many hats.
-Serving currently as the President of Bridges to Housing, she is also a board member of the Yuba Sutter Arts Council as well as the Sutter County Community Action Agency where she served as President in 2010.
+Serving currently as a member of the Board of Directors, she also serves as a board member of the Yuba Sutter Arts Council as well as the Sutter County Community Action Agency where she served as President in 2010.
 Additionally, she is the Chair of the Sutter County Democratic Central Committee and a member of the Alliance for Hispanic Advancement.
 As a board member of the annual Bok Kai Parade, Sharon oversees the activities of the reviewing stand.
-Sharon says it is her desire to provide the best possible resources to all members of our community by giving of her time and experience.
+Sharon says it is her desire to provide the best possible resources to all members of the community by giving of her time and experience.